hanishjindal/Travel-Management-System/README.md

 ## Usage

-To use the Travel Agency Management System, follow these steps:
+To use the Travel Management System, follow these steps:

 1. Clone the repository: